neo4j-product-examples/demo-supply_chain/supply_chain_toolset/README.md

 ## Supply Chain Toolset on Cloud Run

 This directory contains a containerized, deployable toolset service designed to be used by AI agents.
-It acts as a specialized bridge between a generative AI agent and a complex Neo4j supply chain graph database.
+It acts as a specialized bridge between a *generative AI agent* and a *Neo4j pharmaceutical supply chain graph*.

+This service exposes a set of HTTP-accessible tools that:
+- Encapsulate complex Cypher queries
+- Return structured JSON responses
+- Are optimized for remote execution by AI agents (via MCPToolset)

+💡 Tip:  You can deploy this toolset to Cloud Run (or any container platform) and build your own custom AI agent workflows on top of it.

 ### Overview